Featured on Beacham.com

 What sets you apart from other agents?
 I always shoot my clients straight, even if it’s not in my immediate best interest.
 Many of my past clients still tease me today about the houses I talked them out of buying!
 I believe honesty and trust is critical for a good working relationship.
 Once our clients trust and understand that we’re 100% working in their best interest, they’re able to relax more, take the information at hand, and confidently work towards their goal.

 What traits do you contribute to your success?
 Honestly never feeling successful and therefor always needing to improve, but I also attribute a lot to my amazing mentor Becky Morris!
 I was lucky to get the opportunity to work alongside Becky when I was just starting out.
-Seeing first-hand how a veteran went about the business was an invaluable experience, and has no doubt been my biggest asset over the last 7 years.
+Seeing first-hand how a veteran went about the business was an invaluable experience, and has no doubt been my biggest asset.

 Craziest Real Estate Story?
 The first one that comes to mind is when my client’s car was stolen from the driveway of the house we were viewing!
 We were out scouting for new construction opportunities in a neighborhood of interest.
 It was broad daylight and there were people actively working on the exterior of this house.
 The builder invited inside for a look.
 We were in the house for no more than a minute, the front door was still cracked open, when we heard the screeching tires of his company car heading for open road.
 Gone in 60 seconds!